Automation in Real Estate: A Primer on Smart Buildings and Digital Twins

 Once seen as a futurist concept, Smart Buildings are now very much part of the real estate ecosystem.
 As more and more systems become available, these intelligent buildings are using an increasing array of technologies to capture and feed live data that enhances our understanding of both the owner and tenant experience.

 In addition, owners and operators of Smart Buildings are learning what works for them.
-This may include incorporating, for example, green building systems or and integrated building management platform, firstly in order to identify the value proposition of Smart Building interventions, and hopefully moving onto the ultimate goal of productivity metrics in the future.
+This may include incorporating, for example, green building systems or an integrated building management platform in order to identify the value proposition of Smart Building interventions.
 Digital Twin is a new technology that is currently gaining viability in the construction, design and management stages of the industry.
 However, Digital Twins and Smart Buildings are not the same.
-Digital Twins, when paired with a Smart Building, could be supercharged for operational, process, and simulative performance outcomes.
+Digital Twins, when paired with a Smart Building, could be supercharged for operational and simulative performance outcomes.